konstantine25b/polymarket_algo/src/polymarket/my_positions/README.md

 1. Connects to the Polymarket CLOB API using your wallet credentials
 2. Fetches your trade history (as both maker and taker)
-3. Fetches full market names and details from the Polymarket API
+3. Attempts to fetch full market names and details from multiple Polymarket API endpoints
+4. Uses fallback mechanisms if market information is unavailable
-4. Calculates your net position for each outcome in each market
+5. Calculates your net position for each outcome in each market
-5. Shows only non-zero positions (outcomes where you currently hold shares)
+6. Shows only non-zero positions (outcomes where you currently hold shares)
-6. Generates visualizations and tabular views of your positions and trade history
+7. Generates visualizations and tabular views of your positions and trade history
-7. Exports data in various formats (JSON, CSV) for further analysis
+8. Exports data in various formats (JSON, CSV) for further analysis
-8. Displays full market IDs for complete traceability
+9. Displays full market IDs intelligently (avoiding duplication)

 The implementation accounts for: